seatonullberg/velvet/README.md

 ## FAQ
 __Why are you doing this?__

-This project is an educational exercise to sharpen my Rust skills and understand the inner working of a molecular dynamics simulator.
+This project is an educational exercise to sharpen my Rust skills and understand the inner workings of a molecular dynamics simulator.

 __Why should I use Velvet instead of some other tool like LAMMPS?__